 I am a work in the hands of the Master Potter.
 I pray that His fingerprints are all over me as I walk through this life.
 This is my journey.
 Thank you, Jesus, for not giving up on me.

-I am mom to seven beautiful grown ups and grandma to eight beautiful grandchildren.
+I am mom to seven beautiful grown ups and grandma to nine beautiful grandchildren.